Giocrisrai/giocrisrai-copy-01/content/pages/portfolio/project-1.md

 To carry out the digital transformation process in the consulting firm, it began with the incorporation of agile methodologies supported by the use of the Kanban philophy using the trello software, using this platform to generate the sprints through the work cells.
 This allowed to generate iterations in the projects with weekly goals and to be generating a more dynamic flow within the organization,focused on the fulfillment of the internal and external clients.

-Generating the philosophy of continuous improvement and reevaluation of workflows has allowed these positive changes in the face of the new needs that the market has
+Generating the philosophy of continuous improvement and reevaluation of workflows has allowed these positive changes in the face of the new needs that the market has generated.

 Amet nibh adipiscing adipiscing.
 Commodo ante vis placerat interdum massa massa primis.
 Tempus condimentum tempus non ac varius cubilia adipiscing placerat lorem turpis at.
 Aliquet lorem porttitor interdum.
 Amet lacus.
 Aliquam lobortis faucibus blandit ac phasellus.
 In amet magna non interdum volutpat porttitor metus a ante ac neque.
 Nisi turpis.
 Commodo col. Interdum adipiscing mollis ut aliquam id ante adipiscing commodo integer arcu amet Ac interdum ac non praesent.
 Cubilia lacinia interdum massa faucibus blandit nullam.
 Accumsan phasellus nunc integer.
 Accumsan euismod nunc adipiscing lacinia erat ut sit.
 Arcu amet.
 Id massa aliquet arcu accumsan lorem amet accumsan commodo odio cubilia ac eu interdum placerat placerat arcu commodo lobortis adipiscing semper ornare pellentesque.